Skip to content

 If the free work tells you the list is clear and the student is on track, you may not need to spend another dollar.
 That is a real outcome, and a good advisor will say so.

 The counselor worth hiring is often the one willing to talk you out of hiring them.
-Look for a named expert with genuine combined-program experience, honesty about the odds, a defined scope and price, and fluency in the structural traps that actually decide outcomes.
+Look for a named expert with genuine combined-program experience, honesty about the odds, a defined scope and price, and fluency in the structural traps that decide outcomes.
 Be wary of guarantees, pressure, and proof you cannot check.